MavenCode/terraform-aws-sqs/readme.md

 On flexible build, a default default-policy.json file is provided with module that allows complete sqs action configured on module deployment using this policy definition.
 Custom policy can be imported as a .json file passed to the policy input argument.

+This sqs infrastructure is built to serve s3 bucket notifications if a bucket id and dependecy variables are provided by user.

 See below for user provided variables to customize sqs deployment.
 Also available in the variables.tf file with the variable type expected.
 | Input variables | Description |
 | ------------- | ------------- |